“A lack of boundaries invites a lack of respect.” I read this quote by Ritu Ghatourey, and it made me pause and reflect.

-For example, if having kids is important to you, then it’s better to express it rather sooner than later.
-This way, both you and your potential partner can determine whether you’re compatible for each other.
+For example, if having kids is important to you, it’s better to express it sooner rather than later.
+This way, both you and your potential partner can determine whether you’re compatible with each other.

-Otherwise you might end up pushing your partner or yourself to become a square peg in the round hole.
+Otherwise, you might push your partner or yourself to become a square peg in a round hole.

-Open communication and honesty are one of the main pillars of every healthy relationship.
+Open communication and honesty are the main pillars of every healthy relationship.